 Children and young people’s mental health

-To read the 18/19 Refresh of Bolton's Children and Young People’s Local Transformation Plan, please click on the download link below.
+Bolton’s 2021/22 LTP Refresh has been approved through Bolton CCG’s governance processes and was published on the CCG website on Thursday, September 30, 2021.
+To read the 2021/22 refresh of Bolton's Children and Young People’s Mental Health Local Transformation Plan, please click on the download link below.

 Children and Young People’s (CYP) Emotional Health and Wellbeing Stakeholder Event – 03.12.18